-Breast Reconstruction Surgery is a surgery procedure of re-building a breast, usually in women, to give a very attractive and natural look to breast.
+Breast Reconstruction Surgery is a surgery procedure of rebuilding a breast, usually in women, to give a very attractive and natural look to the breast.
 Often this includes the reformation of a natural-looking areola and nipple.

 When is reconstruction done?